 Cisplatin treats certain types of cancer.
-Cisplatin can cause nausea and vomiting.
-Cisplatin may also cause the loss in ability to taste food.
+Can cause nausea and vomiting.
+May also cause the loss in ability to taste food.

 Cisplatin is a prescription medicine used alone to treat bladder and ovarian cancer.
 It is also used together with other drugs to help treat testicular cancer, locally advanced squamous cell carcinoma of the head and neck, late stage cervical cancer, malignant mesothelioma, and non-small cell lung cancer.

 Cisplatin is in a group of drugs called platinum-containing alkylating agents.
 It works by slowing or stopping the growth of cancer cells by affecting the DNA within cancer cells.

 Patient Ratings for Cisplatin

 Cisplatin Cautionary Labels

 Uses of Cisplatin